Riyazahamed2003/WeatherAppCLI/README.md

 3. weather_summary.py - This file contains the code for generating a weather forecast summary.

 # Usage
-To run the app, simply run the main.py file.
+To run the app, simply run the [Overall Code](https://github.com/Riyazahamed2003/WeatherAppCLI/blob/main/Overall%20code%20implementation) file.